richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 Aside from the PCM formatting issues mentioned above, the other issue was how to forward this data from Mesop to the Gemini API.

 In the end, it turned out to be pretty simple.
-We were able to just a simple direct websocket call.
+We were able to just send a simple direct websocket call.

 ```python
 async def send_audio_direct(self, data):